codeforamerica/form-flow/README.md

 ## Maintainer information

-This form-flow library was created and is maintained by a team at Code for America.
+This form-flow library was created and is maintained by the Platform team at Code for America.
 Email addresses?
 More information about contacting us?
 Email list somewhere?